Updated November 18, 2023

 Example of Present Value Factor Formula

 Company Z has sold goods to Company M for Rs.
 5000.
-Company M gave an offer to Company Z that either Company M pays Rs.
+Company M offered Company Z that either Company M pays Rs.
 5000 immediately or pay Rs.
 5500 after two years.
 Discounting rate is 8%.

-Now, in order to understand which of either deal is better i.e. whether Company Z should take Rs.
+Now, to understand which of either deal is better i.e. whether Company Z should take Rs.
 5000 today or Rs.
 5500 after two years, we need to calculate a present value of Rs.
 5500 on the current interest rate and then compare it with Rs.
 5000, if the present value of Rs.
 5500 is higher than Rs.
-5000, then it is better for Company Z to take money after two years otherwise take Rs.
+5000, then Company Z should take money after two years otherwise take Rs.
 5000 today.

 - PV = FV * [ 1 / (1+r)n ]